morganp/sinatra_assetpack_demo/README.md

 This means that as soon as new assets (CSS, Javascript) content is pushed to the web server the user will see the updates.

+Try it out
+--

+Assuming you have ruby installed ;

+TODO - Add info on how to clone this repo

+    gem install bundler #If you do not have bunlder bundle install

+    rackup

+    ## Now visit 127.0.0.1:9292

 [sinatra-assetpack]: http://ricostacruz.com/sinatra-assetpack
 [sinatra]: http://www.sinatrarb.com/